 As a complement to her litigation practice, Allison manages a real estate transaction practice out of the firm’s Clarksburg office.
 The transaction side of the practice spans both surface and subsurface property interests.
 Regardless of whether Allison is advising on a “simple” lease negotiation, a mineral title opinion, a title search, or specialized advice on how to best structure a joint operating agreement (JOA) among oil and gas operators, Allison’s clients value her direct and no-nonsense approach.

-Jenkins Fenstermaker’s Clarksburg team also offers residential and commercial real estate and title services, as well as estate planning services.
+Jenkins Fenstermaker’s Clarksburg team also offers residential and commercial real estate and title services.
+Allison is a licensed title insurance agent with First American Title Insurance, and is approved as a settlement agent with both Fidelity National Title Group and West Virginia’s Banker’s Title.
 Quick, efficient title searches and closings for property in North Central West Virginia are handled in the firm’s downtown Clarksburg location.
-Estate planning services are conducted all over the state.

 Allison earned her law degree from the West Virginia University College of Law in 2009, where she served on the West Virginia Law Review and was selected to the Order of the Coif.
 She earned her M.A. in English from SUNY Buffalo in 2001 and her B.A. from the University of Montana in 1999.
 Allison practiced law in Harrison County, WV for nine years before joining Jenkins Fenstermaker, PLLC’s new office in Clarksburg.